vverbani/ticket-info/README.md

 2. SQL: Storing the retrieved information
 3. React/Next.js: Front end dashboard
 4. Docker/Docker-compose: Containerize each service and ready it with `docker-compose up`

+*** Ticket Info repository is not meant for production use as there's no form of security implemented for this.
+This is meant to be used locally for read only Zendesk ticket data.
+So please use at your own risk ***